Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/poltergeist-sorcery.md

 # Level 3: Animate Object
 You can use your action to animate one Small or Tiny object for 1 minute, as per the [[Animate Objects]] spell.
 This effect ends early if you use this feature again.

-When you reach level 6 in this class, you can animate a Medium or smaller object in this way.
-When you reach level 14 in this class, you can animate a Large or smaller object in this way.
+When you reach Sorcerer level 6, you can animate a Medium or smaller object in this way.
+When you reach Sorcerer level 14, you can animate a Large or smaller object in this way.

 Once you use this feature, you can't use it again until you finish a long rest or expend 2 sorcery points to restore your use of it (no action required).